Existence and Uniqueness of Near-Horizon Geometries for 5-Dimensional Black Holes: Introduction

 To address the classification problem we will restrict attention to the class of {\it extreme} black holes.
 This subset of stationary solutions have vanishing surface gravity, that is the event horizon is a degenerate Killing horizon.
 Extreme black holes play an important role in various contexts.
 Physically, for fixed mass they have maximal charge and/or angular momenta and saturate certain geometric inequalities.
 In particular, extreme black hole initial data is known to minimize the mass amongst black hole initial data with fixed angular momenta and charge.
 This has been established in $D=4$ \cite{dain2012geometric} and in $D=5$ for black hole initial data having $S^3$ \cite{Alaee:2015pwa,Alaee:2016jlp} and $S^1 \times S^2$ \cite{Alaee:2017ygv} horizons.
 From the standpoint of high-energy physics, the vanishing surface gravity implies that extreme black holes do not Hawking radiate.
 Indeed, they are the best understood within theories of quantum gravity such as string theory, which has supplied a statistical account of the Bekenstein-Hawking entropy of a large class of extreme black holes \cite{Strominger1996}.

 The key property of extreme black holes that we will exploit is that each admits an associated \emph{near-horizon geometry} \cite{Kunduri:2013ana}.
 This is a well-defined geometric limit which yields a precise description of spacetime in a neighborhood of the degenerate event horizon.
 This limit preserves certain properties of the parent black hole, such as the horizon geometry, although asymptotic information such as the mass and angular velocity is lost.
 Suitable definitions of charge and angular momenta, however, do exist although there are subtleties in extrapolating these to the analogous quantities defined in the usual way on the asymptotic sphere at spatial infinity.
 Classifying near-horizon geometries gives valuable data on the possible set of all extreme black hole.
 In particular, the absence of a near-horizon geometry with particular horizon topology (or geometry) implies non-existence of an extreme black hole with that horizon.
-The inverse problem, proving the existence of parent extreme black holes with prescribed asymptotic behavior is a difficult open issue; progress in this direction has only recently been made in the axisymmetric case by integrating `out' from the horizon along outgoing null radial direction \cite{Li:2015wsa, Li:2018knr}.
+The inverse problem, proving the existence of parent extreme black holes with prescribed asymptotic behavior is a difficult open issue; progress in this direction has only recently been made in analyzing the moduli space of transverse deformations along the outgoing null radial direction in the axisymmetric case \cite{Li:2015wsa, Li:2018knr} or in the presence of supersymmetry~\cite{Dunajski:2016rtx}.